What is propranolol?

 You don’t have to in the midst of a migraine in order to treat it.
-Propranolol (generic Inderal®) is a preventative prescription medication that can help reduce the frequency and severity of migraine headaches.
+Propranolol (generic Inderal®) is a preventive prescription medication that can help reduce the frequency and severity of migraine headaches.

 Propranolol is a beta blocker or that’s often used to treat high blood pressure.
 But it can also act as a first line of defense when it comes to preventing your migraines.